Hurricane Melissa: Impact

-Haiti
+Hispaniola

-In Haiti, 43 people were killed and 13 were missing; deaths include three from a landslide near Port-au-Prince, another by a falling tree in Marigot, and 25 after a river burst its banks in Petit-Goâve, while 15 others were injured by a collapsing wall in Artibonite Department.
-At least 450 homes were damaged across the country.
+Hispaniola received the most rainfall from Melissa, with parts of the Tiburon Peninsula receiving over 35 in of rain.
+Polo, in the Dominican Republic, received 29 in of rain.

-Dominican Republic
+In Haiti, 43 people were killed and 13 were missing; deaths include three from a landslide near Port-au-Prince, another by a falling tree in Marigot, and 25 after the La Digue River burst its banks in Petit-Goâve, while 15 others were injured by a collapsing wall in Artibonite Department.
+Petit-Goâve was submerged by dirt and debris.
+The La Digue River also swept away cars and homes.
+Over 645,000 people were affected.
+Six medical facilities and at least 840,000 structures were damaged across the country.
+By November 1, 15,800 people were still in shelters.
+A survey of farming households after the storm indicated agricultural losses as high as $5,854 per household in the most affected department.

-Across the country, more than 1.1 million people were without water supply after heavy rainfall and flooding disrupted water supply systems, including in Pedro Brand, Los Alcarrizos, and Santo Domingo Oeste.
+Across the Dominican Republic, more than 1.1 million people were without water supply after heavy rainfall and flooding disrupted water supply systems, including in Pedro Brand, Los Alcarrizos, and Santo Domingo Oeste.
 It was reported that 56 aqueducts were out of service.
-A lane of a road in María Trinidad Sánchez collapsed.
+A lane of a road in María Trinidad Sánchez collapsed and 53 bridges were damaged.
 A façade fell off of a hospital in Constanza due to rains, leading to the hospital suspending operations.
 A 71-year-old man died after being swept away by a swollen river in Santo Domingo Norte, while a child in Los Mameyes went missing during the heavy rainfall.
 A total of four people were reported dead across the country.
+Damage in the country totaled RD$1.5 billion ($23.36 million USD).